Directed by Frederick Stephani

 Princess Aura is much more fun to watch as she’s the real woman of action here.
 She’s always pulling a ray gun on someone to rescue Flash, something she does a surprising number of times.
 There’s even a scene where Aura tells Dale that if Dale really cared about Flash, she’d do something and not just stand there cramming her fist in her mouth to hold back yet another scream.
-Whenever she hears Flash has been captured yet again, Aura grabs the nearest ray gun, holds up her dress so as not to trip on her gown and runs off in her marvelously high heels to save him.
+Whenever she hears Flash has been captured yet again, Aura grabs the nearest ray gun, hikes up her dress so as not to trip on her marvelously high heels as she runs off to save him.

 Frank Shannon is amazing as Dr. Hans Zarkov, one of the greatest Mad Scientists in fiction.
 There’s a scene in the spaceship that made me laugh out loud: Our Heroes are heading for Mongo when Flash asks Zarkov if he’s ever done this before.
 Zarkov admits that he hasn’t but he’s tested with models.
 “What happened to them?”
 Flash asks.
 “They never came back,” Zarkov sheepishly admits.
 If you watch this serial, check out the expression on Flash’s face.
 Priceless.